udacity/create-your-own-adventure/english/dream/swim/swim.md

 A pain shoots up your legs.
 You glance down to where your feet should be only to see a single gummy flipper wrapped tightly in the ends of licorice whips.

 You are trapped.
 Your dream is going horribly wrong.
-You have been ensnared by Ursula the sea witch!
+You have been ensnared by...

+...
+Ursula the sea witch!

 She is enormous, with a mouth large enough to eat you in three bites!
 Her licorice-whip hair is wrapped around your flipper, and she begins to pull you towards her, reeling in the licorice like fishing line.